MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 - **Server - Azure Arc** resources for every server in the cluster in the `<clustername>ArcInstanceResourceGroup`.
 - Nodes with a **Server-Azure Arc** resource link on the Azure Stack HCI resource page under the **Nodes** tab.

 Now that your cluster nodes are Arc-enabled, navigate to your Azure Stack HCI cluster resource page.
-Under the **Capabilities** tab you'll see the option to enable logs, which should say **Not configured**.
+Under the **Capabilities** tab you see the option to enable logs, which should say **Not configured**.

 :::image type="content" source="media/monitor-hci-single/logs-capability.png" alt-text="Logs capability under the Capabilities tab" lightbox="media/monitor-azure-portal/logs-capability.png":::